Not Sure Which Breastfeeding Positions Are Best?

 The Lying Positions

 The lying breastfeeding position is the easiest breastfeeding for many Moms.
-Breastfeeding while lying down, will allow you to sleep with their baby.
+Breastfeeding while lying down will allow you to sleep with your baby.

 How It Is Done